nicolaspenagos/android-client-serialized-data-transmission-using-tcp/README.md

 # android-client-serialized-data-transmission-using-tcp
 In this lab you will be able to transmit serialized data using TCP in ecosystems made up of Eclipse and Android nodes.
-This repository contains the ANDROID NODE.
+This repository contains the ANDROID NODE (client).

 The exercise consists of making a system protected by user and password, so that the client must send credentials registered in the server to be able to enter.